floe/aoc22/README.md

 ### Day 17 (Rock Tetris)

 Part 1: not so super-hard, a bit tedious to handle the various rock shapes, but a relatively straightforward step-by-step simulation.
 The second part gets more interesting, because my approach would take about 277 days again, this needs a _bit_ more optimization (the memory requirements aren't a problem, because you can just pop a couple 1000 lines off the bottom of the array periodically and add empty ones on top again).

+Hm, maybe the pattern will repeat at some point?

 ### Day 18 (Lava Droplets)